 At Michigan, I am researching ways to developing meaningful and accessibile technologies that help aging populations and people with vision impairments engage in online communities in new ways.
 I am particularly interested in what motivates these populations to engage online and how we can rethink accessible technologies to support late-life connection needs.

-Under the advisement Dr. Anne Marie Piper, I am researching how to increase access to online communication and enabling self-expression for people with limited computer access.
-I am doing so through the lens of voice-user interfaces for older adults with vision impairments, but also investigate how to make online communities like crowdwork more accessible and meaningful to people with disabilities.
+Under the advisement Dr. Anne Marie Piper, I researched how we can rethink technology to increase access to online communities for people with limited computer access.
+I developed voice-user interfaces for older adults with vision impairments, but also investigated how to make online communities more accessible and meaningful to older adults.